kubernetes-sigs/cluster-api-provider-cloudstack/releases/v0.1.0/EVALUATION_DEPLOYMENT.md

 This should be an easily disposable/re-creatable cluster, such as a locally-running kind (Kuberetes in Docker) cluster.

+Your KUBECONFIG file's *current-context* must be set to the cluster you want to use.

 ### - CAPI clusterctl v0.4.4 (https://github.com/kubernetes-sigs/cluster-api/releases/tag/v0.4.4)

 The currently released CAPI clusterctl 1.x is not compatible with this pre-release.